technikhil314/offline-diff-viewer/README.md

 In the chase of one such tool I ended up creating one as I did not find any that satisfied my requirements.
 This is open source and has very easy user interface.
 Here is the link to the tool https://diffviewer.vercel.app/ It has following benefits
-Since the tool does not store your data on its server there is no server required in the tool that makes the tools blazing fast most importantly the link can be shared with anyone without security concerns(Unless you share it over some insecure media) as the link contains data whomever you share link with can get data too
+1. Since the tool does not store your data on its server there is no server required in the tool
+2. The tool is blazing fast
+3. Most importantly the link can be shared with anyone without security concerns(Unless you share link itself over some insecure network)
+4. As the link contains data whomever you share link with can get data too

 ## Build Setup